mickaaDev/To-Do-List/README.md

 Middleware for handling database sessions
 ## Installation
 Prerequisites
-Python 3.7 or higher
+Docker and Docker Compose
-SQLite (or another database of your choice)
+Python 3.7 or higher (only if running locally without Docker) SQLite (or another database of your choice)
-Virtual environment (recommended)
+Virtual environment (recommended for local development)
 ## Setup
 ## Clone the repository: